Jeff Gorell: 2014 congressional election

 In November 2013, Gorell announced he would challenge Democratic U.S. Congresswoman Julia Brownley for California's 26th congressional district, based in Ventura County.
 He and Brownley advanced past the June 3 blanket primary and faced each other in the general election.
 The Cook Political Report rated the race a "Toss-up."

 According to Stuart Rothenberg of Roll Call, Gorell is a "self-described moderate Republican": pro-choice, believes the Defense of Marriage Act was unconstitutional, and supports immigration reform, including paths to citizenship for those already here.
 He was endorsed by former State Senator Tony Strickland.

 In the November 4 election, he lost to Brownley by a narrow margin.

-Television work
+Ventura County Board of Supervisors

+He was elected to the Ventura County Board of Supervisors, District 2, in 2022, succeeding Linda Parks.
+In January 2026 he was elected Chair.

+Military service

+A third-generation member of the U.S. Navy, Gorell serves as a Navy Captain in the United States Navy Reserve.
+Within days of the September 11 attacks in 2001, he was recalled to active duty to support Operation Enduring Freedom.
+He spent a one-year deployment in the Persian Gulf and Afghanistan.
+He was decorated for leadership and meritorious actions in a combat zone.
+He led multiple combat cameramen teams into the mountains of Afghanistan to embed with small Special Forces teams.

+Gorell was mobilized for his second tour in support of Operation Enduring Freedom in Afghanistan in March 2011.
+He was embedded with U.S. Marines as an intelligence officer at Camp Leatherneck in Helmand, Afghanistan.
+He returned home and to his work in the California State Legislature in March 2012.
+In 2023, he was selected to command NR United States Indo-Pacific Command Joint Intelligence Operations Center Headquarters, Pearl Harbor, HI, a joint unit of 150 reserve personnel.

+Personal life

+Gorell resides in Thousand Oaks, California, is married to Angelina Gorell, and has two sons from a previous marriage, Jack and Steven.
 In 2019, Fox Network put in development City Hall, an hour-long Los Angeles-set drama from writer Bruce Romans (Deputy, The Punisher), The Nacelle Company, and Fox Entertainment-owned SideCar Content Accelerator.
 Gorell will serve as an executive producer.

-Personal life

-Gorell resides in Thousand Oaks, California, is married to Angelina Gorell, and has two sons from a previous marriage, Jack and Steven.